MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/activating-magento-vault.md

     - /payments/integrations/ecommerce-platforms/magento2/faq/activating-magento-vault/
 ---

-Our plugin supports Magento Vault, which is essentially a way of processing [recurring payments](/features/recurring-payments/) via the Magento payment gateway using card on file tokenziation.
+Our plugin supports Magento Vault, which lets customers securely store their payment details as a token in the Magento database.
+This makes subsequent payments faster and easier, increasing conversion.
+At checkout, customers can simply select the **Instant purchase** button and don't have to re-provide their CVC.
+Magento Vault uses [card-on-file tokenziation](/features/recurring-payments/).

 Magento Vault: